paithiov909/skiagd/README.md

 - [Painting \| React Native
   Skia](https://shopify.github.io/react-native-skia/docs/paint/overview)

-Design notes:
+**Design notes**:

-- This is not a graphics device. skiagd does not allow R’s session to hold a reference to the Canvas object on Rust side.
+- This is not a graphics device. skiagd does not allow R’s session to hold a reference to a Canvas object on Rust side.
 - Drawing functions return a PNG image as a `raw` object every time it’s called. `add_*` puts those data onto canvas, actually ***adds*** some paintings to there, and then returns a `raw` object again.